 - Whether the social fragmentation will make new demands of Christiana Children's Homes and hence CHIT.
 For example, care for the elderly seems likely to spread the resources of, for example, single parent facilities even more thinly, and addressing this need may create a better environment for children growing up as well as helping another vulnerable grouping.

 The exception is the management of the growing proportion of children in our care who show HIV+.
-At 2016 they number 16.
+Since 2016 they have numbered between 16 and 20.
 Strongly encouraged by CHIT, Christiana Children's Homes tried to integrate HIV+ children in the homes, but encountered resistance from the parents and guardians who came to hear of it.
 Also with misgivings among some staff members, it has been necessary to revert to support the children at home, whatever circumstance that is.

 Today, children are given practical support by way of a monthly allowance of money (about £7.50) and fresh food, and have access to broader support, for example medical needs that fall outside the specific treatment of HIV that is managed by the government, or help in getting a place at school.